 Many prescription medications warn against operating a motor vehicle while under the medication’s effects due to a high possible onset of drowsiness or other risks of side effects that could impair a person’s ability to safely operate a motor vehicle.
 Although prescription drugs are legal, they can still create hazards similar to those of a driver who is on the road while under the influence of an illegal substance or alcohol.
 Even though it has not been released at this time which prescription drug the driver in the above case is suspected of being under the influence of, many of these drugs can affect a driver’s reaction time, coordination, attention, and many other requirements for operating a vehicle safely.

 If convicted of vehicular manslaughter charges in Maryland, a person may face some of the most serious penalties that can be enforced in a court of law.
 However, with a skilled Maryland vehicular manslaughter attorney on your side, everything that can be done to protect and defend your rights will be meticulously and effectively carried out.
 The criminal defense lawyers at Alpert Schreyer, LLC have the knowledge and resources you can rely on to help you during such a critical time in your life.
-Contact Alpert Schreyer today for a free consultation by calling 866-444-6363.
+Contact Alpert Schreyer today for a free case evaluation by calling 866-444-6363.

 Source report: http://www.baltimoresun.com/news/maryland/anne-arundel/bal-md.briefs251aug25,0,217575.story